valeriangalliat/blog/2014/10/low-consumption-home-server.md

 October 26, 2014

-[CodeJam](../../2015/03/naming-things.md) is my little homemade piece of Internet -- a €200 server optimized for low consumption, while being a decent x86-64 machine, where I run all the "cloud" services I need.
+[CodeJam](../../2015/03/naming-things.md) is my little homemade piece of internet -- a €200 server optimized for low consumption, while being a decent x86-64 machine, where I run all the "cloud" services I need.

 To be more clear, I planned to decently host a web server (mostly, but